 7. Colca Canyon

-It's inevitable: when we think of tourist places in Arequipa, the first thing that comes to mind is the Colca Canyon.
-This impressive jewel of Peruvian nature is the main tourist attraction in the Arequipa region, and with good reason!
-At 3,600 meters above sea level,
+When we think of tourist destinations in Arequipa, the Colca Canyon is the first thing that comes to mind.
+This impressive natural wonder is the main tourist attraction in the region, and for good reason!
+Located 3,600 meters above sea level,

-Colca is one of the deepest (and narrowest) canyons in the world.
-Here you can do practically everything: from enjoying the flight of the condor to relaxing in its hot springs, discovering the origin of the pre-Inca terraces or sleeping under an authentic blanket of stars surrounded entirely by nature.
+Colca is one of the deepest and narrowest canyons in the world.
+You can enjoy the flight of the condor, relax in hot springs, discover the origin of pre-Inca terraces, and sleep under a blanket of stars surrounded by nature.

-How to get there: although you can make the trip on your own, taking public buses or taxis, we recommend taking our Colca Canyon excursion, where the experience will be more comfortable and complete.
-In addition, you can also take a two-day trek through the Colca Canyon, getting to know its most spectacular corners.
+You can make the trip on your own by taking public buses or taxis, but we recommend taking our Colca Canyon excursion for a more comfortable and complete experience.
+You can also take a two-day trek through the canyon to see its most spectacular corners.

 8. Imata Stone Forest and Pillones Waterfall

-The Imata Stone Forest is a place where the action of wind and rain turned the rocks that were here into large natural sculptures.
-Taking a walk through this place is a totally exciting experience.
-Nearby is one of the most innovative and spectacular tourist places in Arequipa: the Pillones Waterfalls, another great wonder of nature where you will want to spend the whole day taking photos and enjoying its pure, fresh air.
+The Imata Stone Forest is a place where wind and rain have transformed the rocks into large, natural sculptures.
+Walking through it is an exciting experience.
+Nearby is one of Arequipa's most innovative and spectacular tourist attractions: the Pillones Waterfalls.
+This natural wonder is the perfect place to spend the day taking photos and enjoying the fresh air.

-How to get there: These two places are located 145 km from the city of Arequipa, so the best option to get here is to take an all-day tour, which will take you directly to the destination and with which you can enjoy the experience to the fullest.
+How to get there: These two sites are 145 kilometers from Arequipa, so the best way to visit is to take a day tour, which will take you directly there and allow you to enjoy the experience to the fullest.